 At this point, you can continue assigning records to other nodes in the policy instance.
 As a result of specifying the primary record, when you use the Search <Node> window, where <Node> is the name of the policy node for which you accessed the window, to select records to assign to other nodes, the search criteria that is defined by default will return only records that are linked to the primary record.
-Continuing with the example used in these instructions, the search criteria that is defined by default will return only records that are linked to the primary record.
+Continuing with the example used in these instructions, the search criteria that is defined by default will return only records that are linked to the Equipment record with the Record ID \sim #1 STEAM REHEATER \sim HXST130.